MLSC-BSOITR/DSA_questions-solutions/Contributing.md

 1. Search about the the topic or domain on which you want to  contribute like course topic, provided by, platform, etc.
 2. Take the reference from below example and structure your  information similar to that .
 3. Check your code.
-4. Cummit your change and go for pull request.
+4. Commit your change and go for pull request.
 NOTE-Wrong syntax code can be rejected.
 Ex.
 {